 *** After you meet your out-of-pocket yearly limit and your yearly Part B deductible, the Medigap plan pays 100% of covered services for the rest of the calendar year.

-How To Get Prescription Drug Coverage with a Medigap Policy in Florida
+Enrolling in Part D to Get Prescription Drug Coverage with a Florida Medicare Supplement

 To get prescription drug coverage with a Medigap policy you need a stand-alone Florida Medicare Part D plan.
 The most basic plans start at less than $20 and are worth getting, even if you don't have regular prescriptions.

 CRITICAL: If you don't enroll in a Part D plan when you are first eligible, the The Centers for Medicare & Medicaid Services (CMS) is the U.S. Federal agency that runs the Medicare, Medicaid, and Children’s Health Insurance Programs.... will penalize you with additional fees when you want to join a plan later on.
 You may not have regular prescriptions now, but it pays to join a basic plan as soon as you can to avoid the penalty later.